Struggling to keep your customers after conversion? You’re not alone.

 Remember: a 5% increase in customer retention can increase a company’s profitability by 75%.
 This just goes to show the importance of customer retention.

 Use what you’ve learnt in this guide to be a brand that stands out for all the right reasons.
 To recap, increasing customer loyalty and retention can be achieved by:

-- Slaying the personalisation game
+- >Slaying the personalisation gam

-- Creating customer loyalty programs
+- Creating customer loyalty program